John-Kymani Gordon: Crystal Palace

 League 2 league season, and won the Premier League 2 Player of the Month award in September 2022.

 Loan to Carlisle United

-In January 2023, Gordon joined Carlisle United F.C. on a 6-month loan after being an unused substitute for five Palace games and appearing three times for the development team in the EFL Trophy.
-Gordon made his senior professional debut on 14 January 2023 for Carlisle United, scoring the second goal of the game against Newport County in a 2-0 League Two home win at Brunton Park.
+In January 2023, Gordon joined Carlisle United on a six-month loan after being an unused substitute for five Palace games and appearing three times for the development team in the EFL Trophy.
+Gordon made his senior professional debut on 14 January for Carlisle United, scoring the second goal of the game against Newport County in a 2–0 League Two home win at Brunton Park.
+On 27 April he was banned for three games for violent conduct in a match against Barrow.
+He returned to start the League Two play-off final played at Wembley on 28 May, as Carlisle won promotion on penalties against Stockport County, following a 1–1 draw after extra-time.